zeruhur/loner/loner-en.md

 **Example**
 > Zahra accepts the proposal, you now roll for the next scene: 6, *Meanwhile scene*.
 In the following scene, Tobias Wethern hires a hit man to kill Zahra...

-## Sibylline Responses

-The Oracle might sometimes give answers that don't make sense in the context of the scene.
-Don't be tempted to detail the answer with too many questions in sequence.
-Three questions should be sufficient.
-If you're still stuck, try using an open-ended question to unlock yourself or interpret the answer as "Yes, But..." and move the story forward.

 ## Open-Ended Question or Get Inspired